angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

 ## 2. Updating the federation.config.js

 The `federation.config.js` contains all native-federation related configuration.
 You don't really need to change it, except for the format.
-It used to be commonjs and has been changed to ESM as well for consistency:
+It used to be CommonJS and has been changed to ESM as well for consistency:

 **Before:**